Getting your medical insurance to cover some of your dental implant costs could make replacing your teeth much more affordable.

 Your private health insurance plan could cover several dental implant procedure steps when your provider can establish that a treatment is medically necessary.
-A qualifying service is “appropriate to the evaluation and treatment of a disease, condition, illness, or injury and is consistent with the applicable standard of care.”
+Qualifying service is “appropriate to the evaluation and treatment of a disease, condition, illness, or injury and is consistent with the applicable standard of care.”

 Demonstrating that dental implants are medically necessary is most evident when an accidental non-biting injury causes tooth loss.
-For example, a trip and fall could easily dislodge several teeth that then need replacement.
+For example, a senior citizen on Medicare could trip and fall and easily dislodge several teeth that then need replacement.

 After the injury, the first step would be to visit a licensed physician who might stitch up lacerations on your face, and order x-rays to check for jaw fractures.
 The doctor would then bill your medical insurance for reimbursement.